Introduction to transgenderism, transsexualism, & gender identity

 Gender Incongruence.
 Catch 22.

 This is a continuation of Part 4 in a

-list of symptoms related to GID in the DISM-IV was:
+list of symptoms related to Gender Dysphoria in the DISM-IV was:

 A. A strong and persistent cross-gender identification (not merely a desire for any perceived cultural advantages of being the other sex).

 In children, the disturbance is manifested by four (or more) of the following:

 1. Repeatedly stated desire to be, or insistence that he or she is, the other sex.

 2. In boys, preference for cross-dressing or simulating female attire; in girls, insistence on wearing only stereotypical masculine clothing.

 3. Strong and persistent preferences for cross-sex roles in make-believe play or persistent fantasies of being the other sex.

 4. Intense desire to participate in the stereotypical games and pastimes of the other sex.